entvex/ITROB1-04-project/README.md

 	roslaunch au_crustcrawler_base meta.launch

-after the meta has launched and exited again start the nodes by running

-	rosrun au_crustcrawler_base au_dynamixel_test_node.py

-If you have an arduino with two LEDS and a button run
+The meta has launched and exited again start rosserial if you have an arduino with two LEDS and a button run

 	rosrun rosserial_python serial_node.py /dev/ttyUSB1